 Whether you’re feeling excited or wistful about the end of summer, we hope you take Labor Day weekend as an opportunity to relax and celebrate with your friends and family.
 But remember—as with any major holiday, Labor Day does come with its share of safety risks and dangers.
 Make sure your holiday weekend is fun and free of accident and injury by following these six important tips.

-Driving safety.
-According to National Safety Council reports, there are hundreds of auto accident fatalities over Labor Day weekend every year.
+National Safety Council reports, there are hundreds of auto accident fatalities over Labor Day weekend every year.
 If you plan on spending some time on the road, be sure to do so with extra caution, taking care to avoid cellphone use and observe speed limits.
 Buckle up, and ensure your passengers do the same.
 You should also consider keeping an emergency supply kit in your trunk, complete with jumper wires, tire gauge, tool kit, flashlight, and emergency stop sign.

 Drinking safety.
 For many Florida residents, a Labor Day celebration wouldn’t be complete without a couple of frosty beers.
 However, it’s important to be aware of your limits and remember that drinking can make you more vulnerable to a number of dangers.
 If you choose to drink during Labor Day celebrations, be sure to do so responsibly by pacing your consumption and hydrating with water between drinks.
 And of course, do not get behind the wheel after drinking—instead, secure an alternate method to get home, such as a taxi, rideshare, or ride from a designated sober driver.